 This glass will need to be replaced if this does occur.
 But the best part is that it will hold together which limits serious cut injuries to a person.
 Due to this reason, we believe this design is suitable to every customer.
 However it’s a great feature for elderly people and people young families/children where slips/trips/falls/door slams may occur more frequently.

 Additionally, clear glass is not the only option for your shower screen, although it tends to be the most common.
 You can essentially choose glass colours such as translucent, grey or bronze provided that it meets the safety glass standards required to be installed in framed shower screens.
-If this is an option that you would be interested in, samples can be provided during the free measure and quote.
+If this is an option that you would be interested in, samples can be provided during the measure and quote consultation.

 Frame colours can vary between different suppliers.
 Danmac shower screens are the suppliers who we use and colour options include, but are not limited to;